American Indian Film Festival Coming to Richmond

 “This will be the event on the East Coast for Native American film, a high-level, red-carpeted event,” says Peter Kirkpatrick, longtime organizer of the French Film Festival, who also is advising and will serve as a board member for the new festival.

-While his board serves as “distant counselors,” Kirkpatrick says, “the Native American film community and Virginia tribes have the agency in this and are bringing this to us.”
+While he will serve as “distant counselor,” Kirkpatrick says, “the Native American film community and Virginia tribes have the agency in this and are bringing this to us.”

+Assistant Chief Brad Brown of the Pamunkey tribe told Style there is a lot of excitement around the festival and that a majority of the 11 recognized American Indian tribes in Virginia are on board with the project.

-Among festival guests will be three of the most important names in Native American filmmaking: actor and stuntman George Aguilar, who also serves on the board of the French Film Festival; actor, director and writer Georgina Lightning, who will present her film “Older Than America,” featuring Bradley Cooper; and award-winning director and producer, Chris Eyre (“Smoke Signals”).
+Among festival guests will be three of the most important names in American Indian filmmaking: actor and stuntman George Aguilar, who also serves on the board of the French Film Festival; actor, director and writer Georgina Lightning, who will present her film “Older Than America,” featuring Bradley Cooper; and award-winning director and producer, Chris Eyre (“Smoke Signals”).

-They also will serve as programming directors for the festival, which is unlike any other on the East Coast, organizers say.
+They also will serve as creative programming directors for the festival, which is unlike any other on the East Coast, organizers say.
 A free, sneak-preview announcement event in the Byrd Theatre will be held Feb.
-5. All of the screenings are scheduled for the Byrd in November.
+5 from 1 p.m. to 6 p.m. featuring the main guests.
+"It's Super Bowl Sunday, so we will make sure we end before the game," adds Brown.

-The Coppola connection stems from the legendary director reaching out the Pamunkey tribe to use an American Indian name, Werowocomoco -- which some call the original capital of Virginia -- for a restaurant in his Virginia Dare Winery in Geyersville, California.
+The Coppola connection stems from the legendary director reaching out to the Pamunkey tribe to use an American Indian name, Werowocomoco -- which some call the original capital of Virginia -- for a restaurant in his Virginia Dare Winery in Geyersville, California.
 The tribe gave permission but also mentioned the film festival coming to Richmond.

 “Coppola is a big Native American history buff,” Kirkpatrick says, “so he said this was important and to please count on him as a sponsor and a couple of months ago he cut them a check.”
+He added that Coppola said he had circled the date on his calendar and hoped to attend the festival.

+Assistant Chief Brown added that Coppola had done a lot of research on the Pamunkey tribe: "He immediately showed interest and said he would not use the name unless he had our blessing.
+We think its a good possibility he will be here and possibly visit Werowocomoco [near the north bank of the York River in what is now Gloucester County]."

 So how did this all come about so quickly?
-Kirkpatrick says that Aguilar held a masterclass at last year’s French Film Festival to discuss how Native American actors are treated on both sides of the Atlantic.
+Kirkpatrick says that Aguilar held a masterclass at last year’s French Film Festival to discuss how American Indian actors are treated on both sides of the Atlantic.

 “Some of the chiefs turned out for it,” Kirkpatrick says.
 “We had a meeting with Andy Edmunds from the Film Office and did a Skype meeting with Georgina Lightning and Chris Eyre, about whether there would be interest [in a future festival].
 So it really grew from that Skype meeting.”